syifan/webcv/README.md

 ## Acknowledgment

-If EazeCV helps your project, please credit Yifan Sun and link back to this repository.
-A simple note such as "CV powered by [EazeCV](https://github.com/syifan/easycv) by [Yifan Sun](https://github.com/syifan)" in your README or site footer is perfect.
+If EasyCV helps your project, please credit Yifan Sun and link back to this repository.
+A simple note such as "CV powered by [EasyCV](https://github.com/syifan/easycv) by [Yifan Sun](https://github.com/syifan)" in your README or site footer is perfect.

 ## License